-You’re a managing director in our Seattle market.
+You’re a general manager leading our Seattle market.
 What lessons have you learned as your career has progressed?

 You pick up new lessons at each stage of your career.
 I would say that the top three lessons I’ve learned and tried to impart are 1) Surround yourself with people smarter than you; 2) tailor how you lead to how people like to be led.
 Everybody is different and bringing out the best in each person is different.
 Each person has unique strengths, and it’s important to leverage those.
 It’s not a one-size-fits-all; and 3) when looking forward to their careers, people tend to look at a person in a desired role and believe they need to do and behave exactly like that person.
 Instead of looking at a person and saying, “I need to be that person in that role,” look at that role and say, “How would I shape that role?
 What would I bring to it?”

 You’ve built a successful career in a male-dominated field.
 What advice do you have for aspiring female leaders?

 Be really aware about your elevator pitch: Here’s what I do; here’s what I’m best at; here are my successes.

 Also, understand the mechanics of the business, stand for what you want, and paint your own vision—don’t paint a vision that somebody else has for you.
 And don’t just wait for somebody to call on you or ask you a question.
 Women tend to wait until there’s a pause—don’t.
 Get in there and state your opinion.